-It may be best known for its theme parks, but if you want to head to the coast there are plenty of beaches near Orlando.
-There are none in the city itself, but if you’re willing to drive to the coast you’ll find some of Florida’s best beaches within easy reach.
+It may be best known for its theme parks however if you want to head to the coast there are plenty of beaches near Orlando.
+There are none in the city itself but if you’re willing to drive to the coast you’ll find some of Florida’s best beaches within easy reach.

 Beaches near Orlando

 If you’re looking for the closest beach to Orlando, head to Florida’s east coast – the nearest beaches are just over an hour’s drive from Orlando.
 The east coast beaches are hailed as some of the very best beaches near Orlando and are popular for their lively Atlantic surf and their distinctly different personalities.

 The closest beach to Orlando in miles is Daytona Beach, located around an hour’s drive northeast of Orlando.
 The other beaches near Orlando span from Daytona Beach southwards all the way down to Melbourne Beach just southeast of Kissimmee, and they are all within easy reach.